Fancony/longreadjournal/README.md

 - Download the file
 - Upload to server and install the theme
 - When installed set up the menus
+  There are two menu positions in the theme: one in the push/reveal sidebare and one on the frontpage

 ##### Shortcodes
 - [quote] ... [/quote]